 and no one at APC understands the existing design well enough to

 modernize it in a neater, cleaner and more professional way.
 I have no

 idea if it's true.
-I would be shocked if it was.
+I would be surprised if it was.

 Odds & Ends

 UPS models being retired from service as a result of battery failure.